-The Doha Historical Dictionary of Arabic Language
+The Doha Historical Dictionary of Arabic

-The Library signed a Memorandum of Understanding with the Doha Historical Dictionary of Arabic project, which includes a digitization project focused on providing support in the area of optical recognition of Arabic characters.
+The Library signed a Memorandum of Understanding with the Doha Historical Dictionary of Arabic project, which includes a digitization program focused on providing support in the area of optical recognition of Arabic characters.
 This will help researchers working on the etymology and meaning of Arabic words.

 Qatar Music Academy